 Orange, tree-like cone structures up to two centimeters tall found in a California hot spring were built by a rich and diverse community of microbes, newly published research shows.
 These microbes, li …

-- Mines students get on-the-ground engineering experience in Guatemala
+- Students get on-the-ground experience in Guatemala

 Landslide risk is a fact of life for hundreds of thousands of Guatemalans residing in settlements on the slopes of steep ravines.
 How well the available tools, techniques and programs manage that ris …